 ShopVue uses Production Order information from XA to interactively validate each Operator entry.
 For example, if ShopVue knows a standard in XA is 100 pieces per hour, ShopVue can warn an Operator if she attempts to report a quantity that is less than X percentage (user-defined) of this standard.

 The svXA interface validates these entries again when it updates XA through its TRDATA interface table.
 In the unlikely event that an error “slips through”, svXA returns the error to ShopVue for correction and automatic reposting. svXA actually extends the standard TRDATA interface to provide descriptive error messages when possible.

 With the svXA interface, you can release Production Orders from different XA companies into the appropriate instance of ShopVue.
 ShopVue Operators and Supervisors don’t have to worry about “charging work to the right company”.
 The svXA interface automatically applies labor to the correct company when exported back to XA.

 The Changes Only feature ensures ShopVue will only download new orders and changes to existing orders, limiting network traffic and speeding download time.
 Seconds after planners input that new "hot job" into XA, Operators can begin working on the job in ShopVue.

 ShopVue-XA interactions happen automatically at frequent intervals.
 If either system is temporarily unavailable, the svXA interface queues transactions until a connection is reestablished.

 Corrections in ShopVue with Delta Logic

-Supervisors can make corrections to operator transactions in one place – ShopVue. svXA uses delta logic along with its export history to transmit the correction to XA to keep the two systems.
+Supervisors can make corrections to operator transactions in one place – ShopVue. svXA uses delta logic along with its export history to transmit the correction to XA to keep the two systems in sync.

 You can require that operators report against XA milestone operations.
 These labor transactions will be stored in ShopVue's database for reporting and analysis but not be exported to XA.